 The format that I am using has a total of 28 columns and it may change according to project requirements and type.
 I will explain all the columns one by one.

-1. Sr. No.: This column shows the simple serial number last serial number shows how many instruments are used or will use in a specific plant/unit.
+1. Sr. No.: This column shows the simple serial number and the last serial number shows how many instruments are used or will be used in a specific plant/unit.

 2. Tag No.: As you guess in tag no. the column you will find the tag no of the instrument as per your plant tag number philosophy.